BlitzlanePy/Blitzlane/README.md

 Use environment variables for sensitive data
 Test on devnet/testnet before mainnet
 🤝 Community Engagement and Contribution
-AgentiPy encourages community contributions, with developers invited to fork the repository at github.com/niceberginc/agentipy/, submit pull requests, and report issues via GitHub Issues.
+FastlanePy encourages community contributions, with developers invited to fork the repository at github.com/fastlanepython/FastlanePy/, submit pull requests, and report issues via GitHub Issues.
 This collaborative approach fosters continuous improvement and innovation within the ecosystem.

 📜 Licensing and Contact Information
-AgentiPy is licensed under the MIT License, ensuring open access and flexibility for developers.
-For support, contact support@agentipy.com, follow updates on X at @AgentiPy, or join the community on Discord at Join our Discord Community.
+FastlanePy is licensed under the MIT License, ensuring open access and flexibility for developers.
+Follow updates on X at @FastlanePy.

 👥 Contributors
 Become a contributor!
 Open an issue or submit a pull request to join us!